-- a) The CB shall qualify auditors for conducting the review of the additional FSMA requirements. - b) The qualification requirements include: - The auditor is qualified to conduct FSSC 22000 certification audits for human food as described in the FSSC 22000 Additional Requirements. - The auditor shall have appropriate competence to effectively examine the implementation of the FSMA PCHF (CFR Title 21 part 117), understands the contents of this document and the application of the FSSC 22000 V5.1 FSMA PCHF Addendum Report. - The CB shall upload records of appropriate training and briefing in the FSSC 22000 auditor database as evidence that the auditor requirements are met. - Training and/or briefing shall be done by a person with demonstrable knowledge of the FSMA PCHF rule (e.g., a PCQI or a FSMA PCHF or FSVP Lead Instructor).
+- a) The CB shall qualify auditors for conducting the review of the additional FSMA requirements. - b) The qualification requirements include: - The auditor is qualified to conduct FSSC 22000 certification audits for human food as described in the FSSC 22000 Scheme Requirements. - The auditor shall have appropriate competence to effectively examine the implementation of the FSMA PCHF (CFR Title 21 part 117) and understand the contents of this document and the application of the FSMA Addendum Report. - The CB shall upload records of appropriate training in the FSSC 22000 auditor database as evidence that the auditor requirements are met. - Training shall be done by a person with demonstrable knowledge of the FSMA PCHF rule (e.g., a PCQI, FSMA PCHF, or FSVP Lead Instructor).